lhalcyon/basic-adapter/README.md

 [中文版](www.baidu.com)

-a common tool adapter for Android RecyclerView.basic functions of current version as below:
+A common tool adapter for Android RecyclerView.basic functions of current version as below:

 * add header & footer
 * load more